hphelion/documentation/devplatform/stackato/user/services/data-services.html.md

 **create-service \<service\> \<name\>**

 **bind-service \<servicename\> \<app\>**
-:   These two commands do the same thing as if all three parameters were
-    passed using `create-service`, but it allows the flexibility of creating and perhaps configuring the service before binding it.
+These two commands do the same thing as if all three parameters were passed using `create-service`, but it allows the flexibility of creating and perhaps configuring the service before binding it.

-    `service` is the type of service you want to create (mysql, redis, postgresql, mongodb). `name`{.docutils
+- `service` is the type of service you want to create (mysql, redis, postgresql, mongodb).
-    .literal} is the name you want to assign to the service.
+- `name` is the name you want to assign to the service.
-    `servicename` is the name assigned during the `create-service` command. `app`{.docutils
+- `servicename` is the name assigned during the `create-service` command.
-    .literal} is the name of the application the service is to be bound to.
+- `app` is the name of the application the service is to be bound to.

         $ helion create-service mysql customerdb
         Creating Service: OK